PolukovY/hibernate-spring-jpa-basic/README.md

-Hibernate Spring JPA basic staff.
+## Hibernate Spring JPA basic things.

 - How run the application